• Home

 You could do worse than to start with an overview from JG.

 The story of Italian Unification is relatively straightforward to understand, and can very much be told as a story.
 There are heroes and bloody battles, drama and intrigues, scandals and betrayals and everything else you'd expect from a Netflix docudrama.
 You basically have to learn the story and acquire enough facts to be able to explain the whole thing in about 7 minutes.
-What I've written below is too much for what you need, so you need to construct your own shortened story.
+So I have decided to tell the story in 7 steps.
+What I've written below is a little too much for what you need, so you need to construct your own shortened story.
 That is your main activity today.

 Picture